MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

-construct back and forth routes, then iteratively merge the routes that could save most distance. @linComputerSolutionsTraveling1965 purposed a classical improvement method to solve TSP by iteratively remove and replace $\lambda$ edges in the solution that could improve the solution most, until no futher improvement could be found. @linEffectiveHeuristicAlgorithm1973 improved this method later to allow dynamic $\lambda$.
+construct back and forth routes, then iteratively merge the routes that could save most distance. @linComputerSolutionsTraveling1965 purposed a classical improvement method to solve TSP by iteratively remove and replace $\lambda$ edges in the solution that could improve the solution most, until no further improvement could be found. @linEffectiveHeuristicAlgorithm1973 improved this method later to allow dynamic $\lambda$.

-Metaheuristcs of VRP can be roughtly classified as local search methods and population-based.
-Local search methods starts from a initial solution and iteratively change the solution to its neighborhood.
-Unlike the greedy improvment heuristics, local search allows new solution to be less optimal to let the algorithm able to jump out of local minima.
+Metaheuristics of VRP can be roughly classified as local search methods and population-based.
+Local search methods starts from an initial solution and iteratively change the solution to its neighbourhood.
+Unlike the greedy improvement heuristics, local search allows new solution to be less optimal to let the algorithm able to jump out of local minima.
 Local search algorithms can be implemented by Simulated Annealing [@osmanMetastrategySimulatedAnnealing1993, @groerLibraryLocalSearch2010,
 @liVeryLargescaleVehicle2005], Tabu
-Search[@gendreauTabuSearchHeuristic1994], Variable Neighborhood Search [@kytojokiEfficientVariableNeighborhood2007].
+Search[@gendreauTabuSearchHeuristic1994], Variable Neighbourhood Search [@kytojokiEfficientVariableNeighborhood2007].
 Population-based methods maintains a set of solution representation with high-level guidance.
 In low-level, population-based methods rely on some local search methods to obtain